davis-andy/Python/CIS 112 - Advanced Programming, Python/README.md

 \>>>

 ## Assignment 7
 Write a Python program which asks filename to be processed from the user and extract pages from the file.
 Your program will ask for the file names for input and output and then starting and ending pages to extract.

-Assume user will enter correct file names but need to verify if the range is correct.  (i.e. ending page doesn't exists or ending page number is smaller than starting page)  Use PyPDF2 package for this assignment.
+Assume user will enter correct file names but need to verify if the range is correct.  (i.e. ending page doesn't exist or ending page number is smaller than starting page)  Use PyPDF2 package for this assignment.

 Your program should be able to extract pages and create a file using user inputs.